 Best wireless chargers: IKEA Nordmarke wireless charging pad

 IKEA makes four Nordmarkes: a single-device charger in white or wood, or a triple-device charger in the same color options.
 IKEA also sells the Vitahult wireless charging cover for phones that don’t have Qi receivers inside.
-The single-device model is US$27.99 and the triple charger is US$64.99.
+The single-device model is $27.99 and the triple charger is $64.99.
 Both are considerably easier to put together than a Pax wardrobe.

 Best wireless chargers: Incipio Ghost 220

 The $69.99 Ghost 220 is more expensive than most, but then most chargers can’t cope with three devices at the same time.
 The Ghost can, because it can simultaneously charge two Qi devices wirelessly and a third device via USB.
 It’s from the black slab school of design but then you don’t really buy chargers to sit and look at them, so who cares?

 How does eleven bucks sound?
 That’s the current price of the PowerBot PB1020, which is a serious discount on the RRP of $39.99.
 It’s another Qi charger and promises smart energy management so it doesn’t continue to use too much power when your phone is charged.
 At that price you could buy one for home, one for work or college and one to wear around your neck like a futuristic Flavor Flav.

 Best wireless chargers: RAVPower RP-WCN11